justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/code/code.md

 ## Events

-The pie cookie banner does not directly establish cookies within the application or component.
-Instead, it offers events that application developers (consumers of this component) can subscribe to.
-This, in turn, enables applications to manage the process of setting their own cookies.
-The table below provides a list of events you can listen to:
+The PIE cookie banner does not directly manage cookies within the application or component.
+Instead, it has several events that application developers (consumers of this component) can listen for, letting applications manage their own cookies.
+The table below provides a list of events you can listen for:

 {% componentDetailsTable {
 tableData: events